Brandon Coleman (offensive lineman): Professional career

 Coleman was selected by the Washington Commanders in the third round (67th overall) of the 2024 NFL draft.
 He signed his four-year rookie contract on June 14, 2024.
 As a rookie, he appeared in 16 games and started 12 at left tackle.
 Coleman moved to left guard in 2025 following the team's acquisition of offensive tackles Laremy Tunsil and Josh Conerly Jr. After starting the first two games of the 2025 season, Coleman was removed as the starting left guard in Week 3 in favor of Chris Paul.
 The Commanders designated him as a healthy inactive for five consecutive games.
 In Week 8, Coleman stepped in at left tackle after Tunsil left the game in the first quarter with a hamstring injury.
+In the last three games of the 2025 season, he started at left tackle due to Tunsil being injured.
+Following Tunsil tearing his triceps, the Commanders moved Colmean back to left tackle during training camp and named him the starter before the start of the 2026 season.